AleksandrRogov/DynamicsWebApi/.github/README.md

 `DynamicsWebApi` will now be a global object.

 If you need to access other types that `DynamicsWebApi` exports, you will have to create an additional `d.ts` file, unfortunately.
 I could not find a way to do this in a single file (mostly because of `export =` which cannot be combined with any other exports except for "as namespace").
 If anyone knows a way to do that - let me know.
-Here's an example with a seprate file:
+Here's an example with a separate file:

 ```ts
 //dynamics-web-api.types.umd.d.ts